 To summarize, in the slope area, the vorticity behaves in a two-layer fashion.
-In the case of the lower layer in experiment 24, it becomes anticyclonic a few days after the beginning of the experiment, while the upper layer (Fig. 5 a and c) becomes cyclonic with an approximately ten-day phase lag with respect to the lower layer.
-In the case of experiment 27, the generation of anticyclonic vorticity takes place only after the onset of dense water injection with a high discharge rate (1.6 10-3 m s-1, phase II), while in phase I, we set up a very low discharge rate that generally did not affect the vorticity field.
+In the case of the lower layer in EXP 24, it becomes anticyclonic a few days after the beginning of the experiment, whereas the upper layer (Fig. 5a, c) becomes cyclonic with an approximately 10 rd phase lag with respect to the lower layer.
+In the case of EXP 27, the generation of anticyclonic vorticity takes place only after the onset of densewater injection with a high discharge rate $(1.6 \times 10^{-3} \text{ m}^3 \text{ s}^{-1}$ , Phase II), whereas in Phase I, we set up a very low discharge rate that generally did not affect the vorticity field.
 Again, the response in the upper-layer lags the lower-layer vorticity.

-The vertical structure in the central deep area for both experiments shows the occurrence of strong anticyclonic motion in the upper layer, while in the lower layer, there is no well-defined vorticity behavior.
+The vertical structure in the central deep area for both experiments shows the occurrence of strong anticyclonic motion in the upper layer, whereas there is no well-defined vorticity behavior in the lower layer.
 The two-layer distribution of the vorticity at the slope area can be explained in terms of a small vertical-to-lateral friction ratio, whereas the single-layer circulation occurring occasionally in the center of the tank is supported by a relatively large vertical-to-lateral friction ratio (Orlić and Lazar, 2009).
 This also suggests that we cannot neglect the frictional influence, especially at the slope.

-Equation (5) suggests that for the flat bottom (central deep area of the rotating tank), the rate of change in the upper-layer normalized relative vorticity is equivalent to the inverse residence time (Monsen et al., 2002), i.e., the ratio of the dense water injection rate and the volume of the upper layer.
+Equation (5) suggests that for the flat bottom (central deep area of the rotating tank), the rate of change in the upperlayer normalized relative vorticity is equivalent to the inverse residence time (Monsen et al., 2002), i.e., the ratio of the dense-water injection rate and the volume of the upper layer.
 The rate of change in $\zeta$ is also proportional to the time derivative of the lower-layer thickness (Eq.
 4).
 Variations in the upper-layer potential vorticity (Fig. 5) qualitatively confirm the results of Eq.
-(5), i.e., the time derivative of the normalized potential vorticity is smaller for experiment 24 than for experiment 27.
-Indeed, in the case of the former experiment, the dense water discharge rate is half of the latter.
-This does not mean that the rate of change in the potential vorticity is twice as large for experiment 27 as for experiment 24 because it additionally depends on the upper-layer thickness and on the radius R, which are different for the two experiments.
+(5), i.e., the time derivative of the normalized potential vorticity is smaller for EXP 24 than for EXP 27.
+Indeed, in the case of the former experiment, the dense-water discharge rate is half of the latter.
+This does not mean that the rate of change in the potential vorticity is twice as large for EXP 27 as for EXP 24 because it additionally depends on the upper-layer thickness and on the radius R, which are different for the two experiments.